Souradeep028/platinum-rx-assignment/README.md

 ## Error Handling

-The service implements comprehensive error handling:
+The service implements comprehensive error handling with enhanced features:

 - **Validation Errors**: 400 Bad Request for invalid input with detailed field-level errors
 - **Not Found**: 404 for missing transactions